Aldaviva/DependencyHierarchy/README.md

     ```ps1
     cd mysolution/myproject/
     ```
-1. If you haven't restored this project since changing its settings, cleaning, or cloning it, restore its depedencies it to ensure that `obj/project.assets.json` is up-to-date.
-Opening the project in Visual Studio or building it with `dotnet build` will also restore it automatically.
+1. If you haven't restored this project since changing its settings, cleaning, or cloning it, then restore its depedencies to ensure that `obj/project.assets.json` is up-to-date.
     ```ps1
     dotnet restore
     ```
+    Opening or building the project in Visual Studio or building it with `dotnet build` will also restore it automatically.
 This tool does not automatically restore your project for you, so that you can specify [all the options to `dotnet restore`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore#options) which you need.
 1. Run the `deps` tool.
     ```ps1
     deps